gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.getdimension.md

 ## OctreeNodeChunk.getDimension() method

-Gets the dimension of this chunk
+Dimension of this chunk (number of cells per axis).

 **Signature:**